Online House Auctions: What They Are And How They Work

 - Bidding Deposit: A bidding deposit is a form of earnest money, and it’s applied to a bidder’s overall purchase price.
 However, this deposit is forfeited if the buyer fails to pay the full purchase price within the auction’s time frame, usually within 24 hours of the auction’s end.

-The Bottom Line: Auctions Can Be Risky For Even The Most Experienced Investors
+The Bottom Line: Online House Auctions Can Be Risky, Even For The Most Experienced Investors